monostere0/cdk-koa-ts-elasticbeanstalk-api/readme.md

 Which will deploy the API to http://api.gigs.tech

+## Ts-node

+Make sure you have installed both typescript and ts-node npm packages globally, as cdk uses them.

 ## Env vars

 Set up an .env file and add the following environment variables to it